SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/Timer/getTimer.md

 so.topic: reference
 ---

+# Timer.getTimer()

 Get a timer value in seconds from the real time system clock.
 This is normally a low resolution timer.